sammy310/docs.ko-kr/docs/visual-basic/programming-guide/language-features/arrays/how-to-assign-one-array-to-another-array.md

 ---
-title: '방법: 한 배열을 다른 배열 (Visual Basic) 할당' ms.date: 07/20/2015
+title: '방법: 한 배열에 다른 배열 할당'
+ms.date: 07/20/2015
 helpviewer_keywords:
 - covariance, arrays
 - arrays [Visual Basic], assigning
 - arrays [Visual Basic], covariance ms.assetid: 1ae89ea5-f292-4282-bcfc-e9b06b37fbd5
-ms.openlocfilehash: a39888f19e5033a5c6622313fb7451d6463b2f7c
+ms.openlocfilehash: be5337e36c2cc7ad9f9b32182b8575ac66bb4a50
-ms.sourcegitcommit: 2701302a99cafbe0d86d53d540eb0fa7e9b46b36
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: ko-KR
-ms.lasthandoff: 04/28/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "64858877"
+ms.locfileid: "74351885"
 ---
-# <a name="how-to-assign-one-array-to-another-array-visual-basic"></a>방법: 한 배열을 다른 배열 (Visual Basic) 할당
+# <a name="how-to-assign-one-array-to-another-array-visual-basic"></a>방법: 한 배열에 다른 배열 할당(Visual Basic)

-배열 개체 이기 때문에 다른 개체 형식 처럼 대입 문에서 사용할 수 있습니다. 배열 변수 배열 요소 및 차수 및 길이 정보를 구성 하는 데이터 포인터를 보유 하 고 할당만이 포인터를 복사 합니다.

-### <a name="to-assign-one-array-to-another-array"></a>한 배열을 다른 배열에 할당 하려면

-1. 두 배열의 동일한 차수 (차원 수)과 호환 되는 요소 데이터 형식을 확인 합니다.

-2. 소스 배열에서 대상 배열에 할당할 표준 대입문을 사용 합니다. 괄호를 사용 하 여 배열 이름 중 하나를 수행 하지 마세요.
+Because arrays are objects, you can use them in assignment statements like other object types.
+An array variable holds a pointer to the data constituting the array elements and the rank and length information, and an assignment copies only this pointer.

+### <a name="to-assign-one-array-to-another-array"></a>To assign one array to another array

+1. Ensure that the two arrays have the same rank (number of dimensions) and compatible element data types.

+2. Use a standard assignment statement to assign the source array to the destination array.
+Do not follow either array name with parentheses.

     ```vb
     Dim formArray() As System.Windows.Forms.Form